 World Care is dedicated to providing quality products.
 All medical equipment is examined, repaired, and disinfected by a team of medical volunteers to ensure that the items are clean, safe and in working quality to return to the community.
-Items that are either expired or are deemed non-usable are either disposed of in the proper way (i.e. medications) or recycled (i.e. equipment).
+Items that are deemed non-usable are either disposed of in the proper way or recycled.

 Computers and advanced technology are an integral aspect of daily, modern life.
 As a result, World Care strives to provide computers for those populations who might not otherwise have the resources to acquire them.
 World Care receives tens of thousands of computers from corporations, educational institutions, government agencies, and individuals.
 After donated computers are received, they undergo a triage process to determine their potential use.
 Operational units are immediately refurbished by computer engineers.

 The computers are then used in building clinics, schools, and other institutions locally and internationally.
 Those computers not used in humanitarian efforts are also sold to the public at World Care’s thrift store.
 Additionally, computers deemed unusable are recycled for their plastics, metals, glass, and other parts.

 It is our strongly held belief that learning is a never-ending, lifelong process that should be enjoyed by all the citizens of the world.
 Unfortunately, one of the greatest barriers to the education process is a lack of resources, which further disenfranchises individuals from achieving their full potential.
 World Care’s education programs are designed to solve this problem by directly connecting with local communities worldwide.